-Considering the relatively modest price, the Titleist Premium carry bag is feature rich and well worth considering as a second bag if you normally use a trolley with a ‘big’ bag or if you're the sort of golfer who prefers to play with the minimum of fuss and is just looking for an ultra lightweight model that you can take out for a carefree round.
+Considering the relatively modest price, the Titleist Premium carry bag is feature rich and well worth considering as a second bag.
+If you normally use a trolley with a ‘big’ bag, or if you're the sort of golfer who prefers to play with the minimum of fuss and is just looking for an ultra lightweight model, then this is perfect to use.

-Some golfers will prefer a bag with longer legs and more rigidity in the spine.
-No rain hood.
-Not fully waterproof.
+Some will prefer a bag with longer legs and more rigidity in the spine

 Titleist Premium Carry Bag Review

 When you opt for a 'pencil style' carry bag, the one area of performance where it must deliver is the weight - they have to be super light, otherwise the object of the exercise is defeated and you might as well have a full on stand bag.